13 Boutique Guitar Companies We Love

 Bare Knuckle pickups is one such company from overseas that makes a number of both vintage and contemporary pickup designs using what they call “vintage-correct” parts.

-Everything you can buy from them is made entirely by hand, with a
+Everything you can buy from them is made entirely by hand, with a surprisingly wide selection and reasonable prices, with some dependence (of course) on the exchange rate.

 Scott Marquart started Stringjoy to provide high-quality, handmade strings with the added benefit of allowing customers to customize the gauge of each string they order.
 While it’s true that other companies (Ernie Ball, Elixir, etc.) allow you to buy single strings, the Stringjoy website allows you to order full packs via a customization interface.